geek-fun/dockit-site/docs/index.md

     details: Keep your connections in desktop apps, move the dependencies of dashboard tools
   - title: File persistence
     details: Save your code in your machine as file, never lost
+  - title: Multi engines support
+    details: Support Elasticsearch, OpenSearch, and more to come
 ---